Insights & Advice

 You might also find that getting in first can save you some money.
 Developers usually need to make a certain number of sales to cover their financial requirements before construction commences.
 This can mean the lowest priced apartments released to the market first, in order to secure those early sales.

 The above strategies should help you to find the right property for you.
-Make sure you check out the final instalment of our buying off plan series, where we will walk you through the purchasing experience and process.
+Make sure you check out the final installment of our buying off plan series, where we will walk you through the purchasing experience and process.

 Thinking of buying